-AIFFP contribution: USD435 million
+Country: Papua New Guinea AIFFP contribution: USD435 million

-Sovereign partner: Government of Papua New Guinea
+Project partner: PNG Ports Corporation Limited Sovereign partner: Government of Papua New Guinea

 An AIFFP loan and grant package is enabling improvements to selected ports across Papua New Guinea, including upgrading Lae Port to be the key deep water port servicing the Highlands.
 Upon completion, the ports will support better access to goods, trade and services as well as connectivity across the region.